What Is Email Spoofing?

 Today, users are becoming more aware of email-based attacks, so I.T. support services have become stronger.
-To counter this, cybercriminals have devised various techniques to trick users into becoming victims of these attacks.
+In response, cybercriminals have devised various techniques to trick users into becoming victims of these attacks.
 One of these techniques is email spoofing.
 In this post, we’ll look at what email spoofing is and how to protect yourself and your business from these attacks.

 What You Will Learn In This Article: